The Lost ’49ers

 Badwater Basin in Death Valley by Kathy Alexander

-Along the way, one of the horses was ridden to death and the other two had to be abandoned.
-When Manly and Rogers finally arrived at the camp of the Bennett-Arcan party, they found many of the group had left to find their own way out of the valley.
+Along the way, one of the horses was ridden to death, and the other two had to be abandoned.
+When Manly and Rogers finally arrived at the camp of the Bennett-Arcan party, they found many of the group had left to find their way out of the valley.
 Two families with children had patiently remained, trusting the men to save them.
-Only one man had perished during their long wait, but, as they made their way west over the mountains, someone is said to have proclaimed “Goodbye, Death Valley,” giving the valley its morbid name.
+Only one man had perished during their long wait, but as they made their way west over the mountains, someone is said to have proclaimed, “Goodbye, Death Valley,” giving the valley its morbid name.

 They may have escaped Death Valley, but it took another 23 days to cross the Mojave Desert and reach the safety of Rancho San Francisco in Santa Clarita Valley.
-The so-called “shortcut” that had lured the Lost ’49ers away from Captain Hunt’s wagon train had proved to take four months and cost the lives of many men through the entire ordeal.
+The so-called “shortcut” that had lured the Lost’ 49ers away from Captain Hunt’s wagon train proved to take four months and cost the lives of many men throughout the ordeal.

-Compiled & edited by Kathy Weiser/Legends of America, updated July 2021.
+Compiled & edited by Kathy Alexander/Legends of America, updated March 2025.

 Death Valley, California by Kathy Alexander.